Delayma-ML/Delayma-Models/index.md

 [^4]: Tang, [Link to Paper](citation_link_4)

 ## Dataset Details
-The dataset source is from [this kaggle dataset](https://www.kaggle.com/datasets/threnjen/2019-airline-delays-and-cancellations), which contains information about flights that took off from JFK Airport between November 2019 and January 2020.
+The dataset source is taken from a [kaggle dataset](https://www.kaggle.com/datasets/threnjen/2019-airline-delays-and-cancellations), which contains information about flights that took off from JFK Airport between November 2019 and January 2020.

 ### Insights from the dataset
-- Apart from a few outliers, distance doesn't seem to have a strong correlation with delay.
+- Except for a handful of anomalies, there doesn't appear to be a significant relationship between distance and delay.

 ![delay_vs_dist](images/delay_vs_dist.png)

-- If we look at the most common destination states, they are California, Florida, and New York.
-This is not surprising as these are the most populous states in the US.
-Surprisingly, the two most common destinations are in California, which is on the other side of the country.
+- Upon examining the most frequently visited destination states, we find California, Florida, and New York at the top of the list.
+This aligns with the fact that these states are among the most populated in the U.S. Interestingly, despite being located across the country, the two most popular destinations are both in California.

 ![dest_states](images/dest_airports.png)

-- Extreme weather condition, like very high temperature and very low temperature, can cause flight delays.
-This makes sense as extreme weather conditions can cause problems with the aircraft and the airport.
+- Severe weather circumstances, such as exceptionally high or low temperatures, can lead to flight delays.
+This is understandable, as such extreme weather can pose challenges for both the aircraft and the airport operations.

 ![temp_vs_delay](images/temp_vs_delay.png)

- - Even though earlier we stated that there may be some correlation between temperature and delay, the correlation is not very strong.
-In fact, the correlation between and any weather condition and delay is not very strong.
+ - Despite our initial suggestion that there might be a connection between temperature and delay, the correlation is not particularly robust.
+Indeed, the relationship between any weather condition and delay is relatively weak.

 ![weather_corr](images/weather_corr.png)

 ### How we used the dataset
-Datasets used for Classification had their `DEP_DELAY` column converted to binary classes based on delay, where delay is true if the departure time delay exceeds 15 minutes.
+The `DEP_DELAY` column in the datasets used for Classification was transformed into binary classes.
+A flight was marked as delayed if the departure time was more than 15 minutes later than scheduled.

-To simplify the classification problem we decided to begin with the smaller problem and then proceed to the bigger one.
+In order to make the classification task more manageable, we started with a smaller subset of the problem before expanding to the larger one.
 To proceed, four sub-datasets were created from this.
 - **df_1_3** - Dataset with top 3 most frequent destinations.
 - **df_1_10** - Dataset with top 10 most frequent destinations.
 - **df_1_25** - Dataset with top 25 most frequent destinations.
 - **df_preprocessed** - Dataset with all destinations.

-For the regression problem, the `DEP_DELAY` column was used as it is.
+In the context of the regression problem, the `DEP_DELAY` column was utilized in its original form.
 - **m1_final_regression_dataset** - Dataset with all destinations for regression.